quentincloudsnow/automationcenter/AutomationCenter.md

     ![Relative](images/2022-11-03_10-28-20.png)

-    Automation Center is also able to collect and report on Automation Execution, from ServiceNow's RPA solution but we also provide a framework and datamodel to allow customer to collect data from 3rd Party Automation solution To fetch execution data from 3rd party solution this would involve mostly buidling a flow in Flow Designer to collect data from an API in order to populate the sn\_ac\_automation\_execution table.
+    Automation Center is also able to collect and report on Automation Execution, from ServiceNow's RPA solution but we also provide a framework and datamodel to allow customer to collect data from 3rd Party Automation solution To fetch execution data from 3rd party solution this would involve mostly building a flow in Flow Designer to collect data from an API in order to populate the sn\_ac\_automation\_execution table.

     At the top of the Automation Center pager locate the and click the **Executions** Tab as shown:

     ![Relative](images/2022-11-07_09-22-28.png)

-    The first for widgets provide visibility into Executions Jobs, Automation Incident, Automation Changes and Business Application Changes, this are very valuable information for when organization run Automation at scale, we are able to provide this level of detail because ServiceNow Incident, Problem, Change (ITSM) run on the same platform has one single datamodel
+    The first four widgets provide visibility into Execution Jobs, Automation Incidents, Automation Changes and Business Application Changes.
+This is very valuable information for organizations that run automation at scale.
+We are able to provide this level of detail because ServiceNow Incident, Problem, Change (ITSM) run on the same platform with a single data model.

     ![Relative](images/2022-11-07_09-37-34.png)